 The leakage of water in your home, if undetected could cause high water bills and also result in severe damage to the structure of your living space.
 Leaks from pipes, plumbing fixtures and fittings are a significant source of water waste for many households.
 Some leaks are obvious, such as dripping faucets and leaking water heaters.
 Unfortunately, many leaks go undetected because the source of the leak is not visible.
-If you want to save money on water bills, it is vital to find these leaks and fix them at the earliest.
 These are some simple ways to find and stop common water leaks before they cause more expensive damage.

 Some of the leakages with minor problems can be fixed by you without the help of a plumber.
 For bigger problems, it is recommended that you contact a qualified plumber to fix the issue.
 A plumber will have all the equipment, expertise, and experience needed to find and put a stop to the leak before it causes more serious problems.